 This pillowy New Orleans classic is easy to make at home in your air fryer and uses far less oil than the original.
 As a bonus, you can use the same sweet yeasted dough to make air fryer doughnuts – just cut into rings and air fry at the same temperature as the beignets.
-Finish with a dusting of powdered sugar or a quick glaze.
+Finish with a dusting of confectioners' sugar or a quick glaze.

-Combine the flour, sugar, yeast and salt in the bowl of a stand mixer fitted with the dough hook and mix to combine.
+Combine the flour, granulated sugar, yeast and salt in the bowl of a stand mixer fitted with the dough hook and mix to combine.
 Add the egg, egg yolk, milk, butter and vanilla and mix on low to combine.
 Increase the speed to medium high and knead until the dough forms a loose ball around the hook and is smooth and elastic, about 3 minutes.

 Transfer the dough to a floured surface and lightly knead by hand just enough to bring it together into a smooth ball.
 Brush a medium bowl with melted butter and add the dough, turning to coat.
 Cover and let rise in a warm area until doubled in size, 1 hour to 1 hour 15 minutes.